grosser/parallel_tests/Readme.md

     -p, --pattern [PATTERN]          run tests matching this regex pattern --exclude-pattern [PATTERN]  exclude tests matching this regex pattern --group-by [TYPE]            group tests by:
                                      found - order of finding files
                                      steps - number of cucumber/spinach steps
                                      scenarios - individual cucumber scenarios
                                      filesize - by size of the file runtime - info from runtime log
-          default - runtime when runtime log is filled otherwise filesize -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s).
+                                     default - runtime when runtime log is filled otherwise filesize -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n [PROCESSES]      Use 'isolate'  singles with number of processes, default: 1.
-                                     Automatically turned on if --isolate-n is set above 0.
-        --isolate-n                  Number of processes for isolated groups.
-Default to 1 when --isolate is on.
-        --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
+        --highest-exit-status        Exit with the highest exit status provided by test run(s) --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
 Commas indicate specs in the same process, pipes indicate specs in a new process.
 Cannot use with --single, --isolate, or --isolate-n.
-Ex.
 Ex.
                                      $ parallel_tests -n 3 . --specify-groups '1_spec.rb,2_spec.rb|3_spec.rb'
                                        Process 1 will contain 1_spec.rb and 2_spec.rb
                                        Process 2 will contain 3_spec.rb